lhvuong11/lhvuong/lab-report-2-week-4.md

 > Code Change Difference in GitHub
 ![Image](2&3.jpg)
-`test-file2.md` and `test-file3.md` 's changes were committed at the same time.
+`test-file2.md` , `test-file3.md` , and `test-file4.md` 's changes were committed at the same time.
 Next time, I'll be sure to commit them separately as it'll be easier to track.
+I need to get used to committing to GitHub Desktop!

 The failure-inducing input contains another pair of parentheses inside the original outer pair of parentheses.
 The original `MarkdownParse.java` didn't take other pair of parentheses into consideration so it doesn't know with was the right `( )` to stop the index which resulted in an infinte loop as the symptom.